 Even if you have corrected the excess contribution before the tax filing deadline without owing any tax penalties, if the excess contribution earned money while in the HSA, you will have to pay taxes on those earnings.
 Since earnings are usually very small, it isn’t a huge tax issue for most HSA owners.
 However, the IRS has its own method for calculating earnings so the result might be different than what you may expect.

 The IRS imposes a six-percent tax penalty every year if the excess isn’t corrected by your tax-filing deadline.
-If you don’t want to pay that six percent every year, correct it before April 18.
+If you don’t want to pay that six percent every year, correct it before the tax deadline.
 Correct your excess contributions as soon as possible, and remember to account for deposits from employers or family members.